 Water Sports (kayaking, paddle boarding, jet skiing, swimming, etc.)

 Water activities can be a great workout and super enjoyable.
 Just doing laps in the pool uses more muscled than you’d expect.
 The water resistance for all movement is better than most gym equipment!
-But if you don’t like being in the water, I get it.
-Not everyone likes having to carry around a change of clothes or keep up with soaking wet kids all day.
+But if you don’t enjoy being in the water, I get it.
+Not everyone enjoys having to carry around a change of clothes or keep up with soaking wet kids all day.
 That’s why we have boats.
 Kayaks and canoes offer a great workout.
-They’re not too expensive, and you get close enough to the water to enjoy some really great scenery.
-This is why kayaking is my favorite water sport.
+They’re not too expensive, and you get close enough to the water to enjoy some great scenery.
+Therefore kayaking is my favorite water sport.
 As long as you live near a lake, ocean, river, or even a pond, you can go kayaking.
-It’s hard to say exactly what it is about kayaking that intrigues people, but it seems like once you go on the water for the first time in your very own kayak, you don’t ever want to stop.
-You start thinking about it throughout the week, trying to keep busy to make time pass just so you can get to the weekend to get back out there.
+It’s hard to say exactly what it is about kayaking that intrigues people, but it seems like once you go on the water for the first time in your very own kayak, you never want to stop.
+You think about it throughout the week, trying to keep busy to make time pass just so you can get to the weekend to get back out there.
 It’s an obsession of sorts, but a good obsession.
 One that will keep you happy and healthy for years to come.
 Kayaking is an amazing hobby filled with fun times and important life moments.

 Exploring the great outdoors on foot can be just as relaxing as fishing and kayaking.
 It gets the blood pumping and isn’t tough on the joints, as long as you’re not long-distance hiking, which is fun too, but not for the beginner.
 Hiking allows your sole to be one with earth (the sole of your shoe).
 It doesn’t have to be a strenuous task.
 Take your family on a local trail, doesn’t have to be a mountain and see how you like it.
 Bring plenty of water and protein bars and look for some wildlife.
 Don’t miss out on these opportunities to take pictures and make moments while staying active and getting a workout.